hapax/hapax.github.io/assets/simple-physics.md

 Whenever you are dealing with estimates spread across different orders of magnitude, this is better to use than the usual *arithmetic mean* $(a+b)/2$.
+The arithmetic mean is biased towards the larger number.

 Geometric means are useful for averaging an underestimate and an overestimate.